emutos/manual/usermanual/docs/index.md

 ### Control Panel eXtensions

 Control Panel eXtensions (CPXs) are short programs that extend the control panel.
-They terminate and stay resident, much like [desktop accessories](#desktop-accessories).They are availabe in some versions of TOS, and in EmuTOS.
+They terminate and stay resident, much like [desktop accessories](#desktop-accessories).They are available in some versions of TOS, and in EmuTOS.

 ## EmuCON

 EmuCON2 is a basic but useful command-line interpreter, written from scratch by Roger Burrows in 2013 to replace the original EmuTOS CLI.

 It requires approximately 30 kilobytes, and works with Atari TOS as well as EmuTOS.
-Command line re-direction works, although not to the extent of a full-up Unix shell.
+Command line re-direction works for standard out, but not for standard in or standard error.
 MS-DOS style wild cards also work.
 EmuCON is not case sensitive, but the FAT file system does not preserve case.
 For example:

 ```
 C:\>echo foo > bar.txt